Cura : Care Beyond Boundaries Logo

 First 1 To 2 Weeks

-Gum healing continues and discomfort typically improves.
+Gum healing continues and discomfort often improves.
 If stitches were used, they may dissolve or be removed depending on the material.
 Bite checks may be needed if a temporary tooth is present.

 Weeks 3 To 8